ezequielmgonzalez/challenge-alkemy/README.md

 - Get a movement: GET request to /movements/:id where "id" is a number that identifies the specific movement.
 - Update a movement: PUT request to /movements/:id where "id" is a number that identifies the specific movement.
 - Delete a movement: DELETE request to /movements
+- Create a category: POST request to /categories
+- Get all categories: GET request to /categories
+- Get a category: GET request to /categories/:id where "id" is a number that identifies the specific category.
+- Update a category: PUT request to /categories/:id where "id" is a number that identifies the specific category.
+- Delete a category: DELETE request to /categories
 All this endpoints interact with the local database where it can be consulted or modified depending on which one is used.

 ## Front-end